-the force of established institutions has now become one of the realities the judge must respect in making his decisions. . . .
+the force of established institutions has now become one of the realities the judge must respect in making his decisions....

 ...
-[T]he antinomy of reason and fiat ... becomes aggravated and compounded, as it were, because established fiat is itself a reality that reason bids us take into account in our reckonings.
-15 action."
-16 Even when interpreting the positive law, in other words, the judge must-at least, or especially, in hard cases, where different sources of positive law are unclear, ambiguous or conflicting interpret positive law in light of its ordering to the flourishing of the community as such, or put differently, in the light of legal reason.
+[T]he antinomy of reason and fiat . . . becomes aggravated and compounded, as it were, because established fiat is itself a reality that reason bids us take into account in our reckonings.

+Nonetheless, "it is easy to forget that the basic problem of the judicial process remains that of discovering and applying those principles that will best promote the ends men seek to attain by collective action."
+Even when interpreting the positive law, in other words, the judge must-at least, or especially, in hard cases, where different sources of positive law are unclear, ambiguous or conflict-ing-interpret positive law in light of its ordering to the flourishing of the community as such, or put differently, in the light of legal reason.